lowRISC/opentitan/doc/ug/getting_started_verilator.md

 It may be monitored with `tail -f` which conveniently notices when the file is truncated on a new run, so does not need restarting between simulations.
 The output consists of a textual "waveform" representing the SPI signals.

-## DPI Source

-The I/O interfaces described above are implemented using the DPI interface to Verilator.
-The code for these is stored in the repository at `hw/dv/dpi` with a sub-directory for each module.
-There should be a fusesoc `.core` file in each sub-directory.

 ## Generating waveforms